GeoscienceAustralia/ga-wphase/README.md

 I extracted this code from our private repository and ran a quick clean-up pass, but many more improvements are possible:

-- Add SeisComP 4+ support to [scripts/wphase](scripts/wphase).
 - Improve the Python API to return the results (focal mech, derived origin, etc) in ObsPy or SeisComP data structures instead of the current nested dictionaries?
-- Migrate from basemap to cartopy.
 - Look into replacing the libtau fortran code with obspy's travel time model.
     - When this code was first developed, apparently the latter was too slow; but things might have improved or there might be optimizations we can make.
-- If both of the two above points are achieved, I think we could relicense under the more permissive Apache license (GA's preference).
+    - I think this would allows us to relicense under the more permissive Apache license (GA's preference).
 - Strip out any remaining dead code, then refactor what's left and improve the documentation.
 - Create a fully-integrated SeisComP plugin/daemon that watches the messaging